OMS Student/Family Handbook

 Visitation Policy

 Families should not escort students to the classroom in the morning.
-In order to protect instructional time, please notify the teacher 24 hours in advance if you would like to make a classroom visit.
+To protect instructional time, please notify the teacher 24 hours in advance if you would like to make a classroom visit.
+Please know that a social worker or administrator will accompany you during the observation.
+All observations are conducted from the observation booth.
 If you wish to discuss the progress of your child, you should call, send an email or make a conference appointment at a time when class is not in session.
-North Metro Staff hours are 7:30-3:30 and SID/PID staff hours are 8:15-4:15.
+Therapeutic Day Program Staff hours are 7:30-3:30 and SID/PID staff hours are 8:15-4:15.
 Only Families and/or legal guardians are allowed access to enrolled students.
 Families and/or legal guardians who come in without an appointment will be asked to return at another time, mutually agreed upon by the teacher.

 *The officers, employees, and officials identified in this handbook are charged with using their personal judgment and deliberation in executing the functions and tasks set forth herein and nothing in the procedure/process/practice/manual/handbook should be construed or interpreted to create any ministerial duties on behalf of any officer, employee or official.